Breaking All the Rules (She Moves song)

-"Breaking All the Rules" is the debut single by American girl group She Moves.
-It was released in November 1997 in the United States and quickly reached its peak of number 32 on the Billboard Hot 100 on the week ending December 13 of that year and spent a total of twenty weeks on the chart.
+"Breaking All the Rules" is a song by American girl group She Moves, released in November 1997, by Geffen Records, as their debut single from their first album by the same name (1997) in the United States.
+It quickly reached its peak of number 32 on the Billboard Hot 100 on the week ending December 13 of that year and spent a total of twenty weeks on the chart.
 It was their only hit in the United States, officially making them a one-hit wonder.
 In Europe, the single was also successful, peaking at number 11 in Sweden and number 31 in the Netherlands.
-The music video for the song was directed by Jamie King.
+The accompanying music video was directed by Jamie King.

 Critical reception

-Larry Flick from Billboard wrote that the song "shows them floating light and airy harmonies over a thumping beat and blindingly bright keyboards.
+Larry Flick from Billboard magazine wrote that the song showed the girl group "floating light and airy harmonies over a thumping beat and blindingly bright keyboards.
 In the writing and production of the song, the Berman Brothers have wisely crafted faux-funk and giddy hi-NRG versions to accommodate the fickle, varying needs of pop radio, while the red-hot remix team of Ernie Lake and Bobby Guy toughens the bassline, adding a bit of club credibility.
 In all, a solid, highly marketable package from an act that you will likely be hearing quite a bit of in the coming months."
 Gerald Martinez from New Sunday Times declared it as a tune "well worth listening to", noting its "techno-pop".